PaoloFrigo/my-amp-switcher/README.md

 ## Installation from the DMG file

-Download the latest release as a dmg file from the GitHub repository for your platform.
+1. Download the latest release as a dmg file from the GitHub repository for your platform.

-After mounting the image the following window will appear.
+2. After mounting the image the following window will appear.
 ![App Install](./media/install.png)

-Select the MyAmpSwitcher icon and drag it over the Application window to complete the installation.
+3. Select the MyAmpSwitcher icon and drag it over the Application window to complete the installation.

 ### Warnings when a DMG is not signed.
 When a dmg is not signed macOS will present this warning message:
 ![warning1](./media/warning1.png)

-Open System Preferences and allow the system to open the app as presented in the picture below:
+* Open "System Settings" and allow the system to open the app as presented in the picture below:
 ![system_pref](./media/system_pref.png)

+* Will then ask for your password to authorize the exception to the recommended settings.

-At last when the app will run the will a final notification for this Open System Preferences and allow the system to open the app:
+* Then the app will run the will prompt a final notification for this Open System Preferences and allow the system to open the app:
 ![system_pref](./media/warning2.png)